Vonage-Community/blog-messages-swift_vapor-async_sms/README.md

-# Swift Vonage Message API with Vapor
+# How to send SMS Messages with Swift and Vapor using Async/Await

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

 This is a Swift project that uses [Vapor](vapor.codes) to create a HTTP server for the [Vonage Messages API](https://developer.nexmo.com/messages/overview).
 This allows you to send an SMS message to a phone number.
-This [blog](LINK) shows the project in use with a web page to allow you to test the server.
+This [blog](https://learn.vonage.com/blog/2021/11/24/how-to-send-sms-messages-with-swift-and-vapor-using-async-await/) shows the project in use with a web page to allow you to test the server.

 ## Welcome to Vonage